Remove code related to JRuby and unsupported Ruby versions

 |Assignee:||Jean-Philippe Lang||% Done:|

-#3 Updated by Jeremy Bailey about 1 month ago
+#3 Updated by Jeremy Bailey 3 months ago

 It might be interesting to mention hear that the TruffleRuby team is making rapid progress, and I’ve reported a few issues they are actively working on that will eventually allow Redmine (and other production Rails apps) to run, considerably faster than MRI.
 TruffleRuby is based on JRuby but adds a lot to it.
 I hope Redmine will officially support it when compatibility is achieved.

-#4 Updated by Holger Just about 1 month ago
+#4 Updated by Holger Just 3 months ago

 TruffleRuby is way less mature that JRuby.
 Also, it doesn't solve the issue that many external gems used by Redmine do not fully support JRuby (and even less likely TruffleRuby).
 Thus, while Truffle is interesting, full support for it likely requires a long way to go.

-#5 Updated by Pavel Rosický about 1 month ago
+#5 Updated by Pavel Rosický 3 months ago

 lower your expectations, TruffleRuby will definitely excel in numeric operations (micro-benchmarks), partial evaluation is also an interesting technique, but a webserver is usually limited by IO (handling requests, database access etc.) so I don't expect it'll be MUCH faster.